hmontenegro/biostar-recipes/docs/howto.md

 ## Where to start ?

 The first step is to create a project you will be given full access to.

-To create a project, click the ```Create Project``` button found at the bottom of your projects list.
+To  do this, click the ```Create Project``` button found at the bottom of your projects list.

 This will open page allowing you to name your project, give it an image, etc.